Eccentric Signatures of Stellar-Mass Binary Black Holes with Circumbinary Disks in LISA: Introduction

 For BBHs detected with the current generation of ground-based detectors, measurable eccentricity is considered a robust indicator of dynamical formation \citep{Lower:Eccentricity:2018, Zevin:2021:seleccentricity}.
 Isolated BBHs are expected to have negligible eccentricities in ground-based detectors, but close-to-merger eccentricities in dynamically-formed or tertiary-driven BBH can be higher, with different pathways yielding distinct eccentricity distributions \citep[e.g.,][]{Samsing17:GCs, Antonini:2017:triples, Rodriguez18a, Tagawa:2021:AGNeccentric, ArcaSedda:2021:triples, Samsing:2022:AGN}.
-The limited eccentricity sensitivity of Advanced LIGO-Virgo-KAGRA (LVK) \citep{AdvancedDetectorsLVK2018} detectors permits a narrow window onto these distributions: we are sensitive to only $e_{10} \gtrsim 0.05$ at GW frequencies of $10$~Hz \citep{Lower:Eccentricity:2018}, while simulations of dynamical environments predict distinct distributions with structures down to $e_{10}\sim10^{-8}$.
+For example, BBHs forming in globular clusters (GCs) have $10^{-8}\lesssim e_{10}\lesssim10^{-3}$ if ejected from the cluster, $10^{-7}\lesssim e_{10}\lesssim10^{-2}$ if they merge between dynamical interactions, and $10^{-3}\lesssim e_{10}\lesssim 1$ if they merge through GW capture \citep{Zevin:2021:seleccentricity}.
+The limited eccentricity sensitivity of Advanced LIGO-Virgo-KAGRA (LVK) \citep{AdvancedDetectorsLVK2018} detectors permits a narrow window onto eccentricity distributions: we are sensitive to only $e_{10} \gtrsim 0.05$ at GW frequencies of $10$~Hz \citep{Lower:Eccentricity:2018}.
+Just a small fraction of the multi-peaked distribution predicted for BBHs in GCs, which differs from those arising in other environments like AGN disks and field triples, can be used to distinguish a population of GC mergers from other channels in current detectors \citep{Romero-Shaw:2022:FourEccentric}.

 Future space-based detector LISA \citep{LISAwhitepaper} will unlock a lower-frequency stretch of the GW spectrum: $10^{-4} \lesssim f_\mathrm{GW} \lesssim 0.1$~Hz.
 LISA will be most sensitive to chirping stellar-mass BBHs approximately 10 years before they merge, at frequencies $\sim0.01$~Hz \citep{Gerosa:2019:EventRates}.
 While LISA's observable volume for chirping stellar-mass BBHs is small, we do expect to capture several tens of inspiralling systems within redshifts $z\lesssim0.1$ \citep{Gerosa:2019:EventRates, Wang:2021:LISArates, Klein:2022:LISArates}.
 Within the Milky Way, LISA may see $\sim5$ BBHs at lower frequencies, $\approx10^{-4}-10^{-3}$~Hz, where their slow evolution will give them quasi-monochromatic GW emission \citep{StrokovBerti:2024:mono}; a key challenge will be distinguishing more exotic sources like this from the dominant white dwarf binary background \citep{Moore:2023:LISAEccSensitivity}.